Freeland throws 6 innings of 2-hit ball, Rox beat Padres 6-1

 IN-HOUSE FOCUS

-Padres manager Jayce Tingler isn’t focusing on all the positive COVID-19 tests around baseball.
+Tingler isn’t focusing on all the positive COVID-19 tests around baseball.
 His attention remains in-house.

 “We’re having enough roller-coasters in our games alone,” Tingler said.
 “I’ve been happy with our organization staying resilient and managing ourselves and being responsible for one another.”